 Stephen Briggs (ESA) noted that this was discussed at some length during the VC/WG day, and it appears as though AC-VC have made a good start.
-He asked if there’s a chance we could have something (e.g. a draft progress report) in the next two years, and Mirko Albani (ESA) agreed that a draft would be possible.
+He asked if there’s a chance we could have something (e.g. a draft progress report) in the next two years, and Claus Zehner (ESA) agreed that a draft would be possible, adding that CO2 and CH4 should be addressed together.
 It was agreed that an interim report on this activity is requested within the next two years.

 2: WGClimate